visual-layer/visuallayer/README.md

 | Food-101        | 101,000       | 0.62%            | 627                  | 0.23%          | 235                | 0.08%        | 77               | 0.18%    | 185          | 0.04%    | 43           | -          | -              | -             | -                 | -           | -               |
 | Oxford-IIIT Pet | 7,349         | 1.48%            | 132                  | 1.01%          | 75                 | 0.10%        | 7                | -        | -            | 0.05%    | 4            | -          | -              | -             | -                 | 0.31%       | 23              |
  -->

+The following table is a detailed breakdown on the issues for each dataset.

 <table>
     <tr>